Peng-1124/web-softwaretools-plain/report/Background.md

 # Objectives

-## The high level goals of the project and the contribution towards solving the problem.
-A checklist against which the team can evaluate their success
+## The high level goals of the project and the contribution towards solving the problem and a checklist against which the team can evaluate their success

 ![image](https://github.com/Peng-1124/web-softwaretools-plain/blob/main/Figures/background/targetFigure.png)